Short, new proofs of Dowker duality: Introduction

-The purpose of this paper is to approach Dowker duality from the perspective of combinatorics, topology, and category theory.
-We first present three short, new proofs of Dowker duality.
+This paper presents three short, new proofs of Dowker duality.
 The first proof uses Galois connections.
-For the second and third proofs, we introduce two new complexes called the \emph{relational join complex}, denoted $D_A \star_{\tilde{R}} D_X$, and the \emph{relational product complex}, denoted $D_A \times_{\tilde{R}} D_X$, that are homotopy equivalent to the Dowker complexes (see diagram below, right).
-The proofs are concise thanks to established poset fiber lemmas applied to the face posets of the relevant complexes (see diagram below, left).
+For the second and third proofs, we introduce two new complexes called the \emph{relational join complex}, denoted $D_A \star_{\tilde{R}} D_X$, and the \emph{relational product complex}, denoted $D_A \times_{\tilde{R}} D_X$, that are homotopy equivalent to the Dowker complexes (see following diagram, right).
+The proofs are concise thanks to established poset fiber lemmas applied to the face posets of the relevant complexes (see following diagram, left).

-The construction of the relational join and relational product complexes is not limited to Dowker complexes.
-In fact, one can build these relational complexes whenever there is a relation $\tilde{R}$ between simplicial complexes $K$ and $M$.
-The paper presents new proofs of the nerve lemma using the relational complexes.
-In the general setting of relations between simplicial complexes, we show that the homologies of $K, M$, the relational join complex $K\star_{\tilde{R}}M$, and the relational product complex $K \times_{\tilde{R}} M$ fit into a long exact sequence (Theorem~\ref{thm:les})
+The construction of the relational complexes is not limited to Dowker complexes.
+One can build the relational complexes whenever there is a relation $\tilde{R}$ between the face posets of simplicial complexes $K$ and $M$.
+The paper presents new proofs of the Nerve Lemma using relational complexes.
+In the general setting of relations between face posets of simplicial complexes, we show that the relational join complex $\|K \star_{\tilde{R}} M\|$ is homeomorphic to a double mapping cylinder involving the relational product complex $K \times_{\tilde{R}}M$ (Theorem~\ref{thm:double_mapping_cylinder}).
+It then follows that the homologies of $K, M$, the relational join complex $K\star_{\tilde{R}}M$, and the relational product complex $K \times_{\tilde{R}} M$ fit into a long exact sequence (Corollary \ref{cor:LES})

-While this long exact sequence follows from the Mayer-Vietoris sequence, we present a derivation using spectral sequences.
-There are a few reasons for including the spectral sequence derivation.
-It provides a unifying framework for constructions in this work and the cosheaf perspective of relations \cite{robinsonCosheafRepresentationsRelations2022}.
-Importantly, we utilize a similar technique in Section~\ref{sec:categorical} when we derive long exact sequences involving homologies of categories.

-We then turn our attention to profunctors, which are generalizations of relations to categories.
-The categorical analogues of the relational join and relational products, called the \emph{cograph} and \emph{graph} of profunctors, have already been developed in the field.
-We show that when profunctors arise from adjoint functors between categories $\category{C}$ and $\category{D}$, then $\category{C}$, $\category{D}$, the cograph $\category{J}$, and graph $\category{G}$, all have homotopy equivalent classifying spaces (Theorems~\ref{thm:htpyeq_cograph}, \ref{thm:profunctor_graph_htpyeq}), as summarized below.

-Much like the long exact sequence involving the relational complexes, any profunctor gives rise to a long exact sequence involving the graph $\category{G}$ and the cograph $\category{J}$ (Theorem~\ref{thm:LES_profunctor}) :

-We again use spectral sequences to derive the long exact sequence.
-To show that the spectral sequence converges to the desired homology, we use categorical notions of fibrations.
-Specifically, we use the fact that the functors $\category{G} \to \category{C}$ and $\category{G}^{\op} \to \category{D}^{\op}$ are Grothendieck fibrations.